commanded/commanded/guides/Choosing an Event Store.md

 There is also an [in-memory event store adapter](https://github.com/commanded/commanded/wiki/In-memory-event-store) for *test use only*.

 Want to use a different event store?
-Then you will need to [write your own event store provider](#writing-your-own-event-store-provider).
+Then you will need to write your own event store provider as described below.

 ---